 Placemaking is both a philosophy and a practical process for transforming public spaces.
 It is centered on observing, listening to, and asking questions of the people who live, work, and play in a particular space in order to understand their needs and aspirations for that space and for their community as a whole.

-The Placemaking Workshop is one of the most effective tools for using stakeholders’ knowledge, intuition, common sense, and input.
-The heart of this workshop is the Place Game, which PPS developed to use in evaluating a space and which can be used by anyone, ranging from children to highly trained professionals.
-It is fun to do: Participants get to know each other better, while gaining insight into how a space functions.
-The goal of the Placemaking Workshop is to get an understanding of the challenges faced by a space.
+In this step, participants take stock of how a space is used, and how it can be improved.
+A Placemaking Workshop is one of the most effective tools to make use of stakeholders’ knowledge, intuition, common sense, and input.
+The heart of this workshop is the Place Performance Evaluation Game, a simple assessment tool that PPS developed to be used by anyone, from children to highly trained professionals.
+And it’s fun: Participants get to know each other better, while gaining insight into how a space functions.
+The goal of the Placemaking Workshop is to better understand the space and its challenges.

-To kick off the Placemaking Workshop, it is usually most effective for a local group — a nonprofit or neighborhood association — to coordinate the logistics.
-Such an organizing strategy ensures community participation in greater numbers than if the event were organized by local government.
-Nonetheless, including local officials in the workshop is vital to the project’s success.
+To kick off a Placemaking Workshop, it is usually most effective for a local group to coordinate the logistics.
+This ensures community participation in greater numbers than if the event were organized by government agencies or outside consultants alone.
+Nonetheless, including local officials in the workshop is also vital.

-In this step, you’ll formulate a Place Vision, based on the issues and insights that came out of the Placemaking Workshop.
-Much different from an architect’s design for a site, it is a vision for the future use of the space.
+In this step, key stakeholders develop a Place Vision, based on insights from the Placemaking Workshop.
 This document includes several parts:

 Just as important as the Place Vision document is the subsequent plan for management.
 A management organization is necessary to keep a space active and well-maintained.
-While it isn’t so much a matter of “if,” as of “when” such a managing organization is formed, not having one to start with is no reason to delay action on a space.
+While it isn’t so much a matter of “if” as “when” such an organization is formed, not having one to start with is no reason to delay action on a space.

-LQC can take many forms, requiring varying degrees of time, money, and effort.
-This range of investments can be used as an iterative means to build lasting change.
+LQC projects can take many forms, requiring varying degrees of time, money, and effort, such as: